WaveBeans/wave-blog/audio-signal-processing-course/week2/readme.md

 Inverse Discreate Fourier Transform calculation
 -----------

 To calculate IDFT we'll use slightly different approach.
 The stream should be processed N times, so instead of generating a few inputs, we'll make the stream N times longer.
 Then group it into windows of length N, and merge with the separate stream of indices, so we would know what element of reversed complex sine we need to mix with.
-And when we know all that information calculate the IDFT abd provide the element into output.
+And when we know all that information, we calculate the IDFT and provide the element into output.
 That makes any N elements on the input produce one element in the output.
-Follow the idea on the pciture below.
+Follow the idea on the picture below.

 ![IDFT calculation stream schema](idft-calc.png "IDFT calculation stream schema")